 If your organization doesn’t have internal bilingual employees that can help with your translation needs, you might need to hire a translation agency or a freelance translator.
 This is why we put together these 5 tips for how to find and hire a human translator for your company.

-5 Tips for Finding and Hiring a Human Translator
+5 Tips for Hiring a Human Translator

-1. Know Where To Hire From
+1. Know Where To Hire a Translator From

 When you hire a human translator, you can either hire a translation agency or a freelance translator.
 So, when do you know which is best?